lucasdegau/3d-cards/README.md

 - Pensar em uma disposição diferente das cartas para um efeito mais dinâmico.
 - Possível criação de mais personagens e adição ao projeto.

-Obrigado pela atenção!
+Obrigado pela atenção!😊

 EN
-This is a project in development.
+✨This is a project in development.✨

 Because I love card games and RPGs, I decided to start this personal project that brings the two together;
 the characters used in the cards were created and designed by me, as part of my TCC in the Graphic Design graduation at FAAL (Administration and Arts College of Limeira).